AdobeDocs/workfront.it-IT/help/quicksilver/manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md

 `Project Alignment Score = The sum of the question points from the scorecard met at a given time / The sum of the possible points on the scorecard`

-Per ulteriori informazioni, consulta [Creare una scorecard](../../../administration-and-setup/set-up-workfront/configure-system-defaults/create-scorecard.md).
+Per ulteriori informazioni, vedere [Creare una scorecard](../../../administration-and-setup/set-up-workfront/configure-system-defaults/create-scorecard.md).

 ### Generare un punteggio di allineamento per un portfolio {#generate-an-alignment-score-for-a-portfolio}